All regular, full-time employees must participate in one of the state of Tennessee’s retirement plans.

 All contributions made to the Optional Retirement Plan are 100% vested from the date of contribution.
 ORP retirement benefits are based on the member's account balance and the member's age at the time benefits begin.
 You may choose from one or more of the three investment companies:

 Representative Ed Stewart @ 615-627-5936

 Representative Andrew Hall @ 866-842-2336

 Local representative Celeste Friend @ 423-227-0281

 If you were a member of TIAA-CREF (the only retirement plan available) on June 30, 1977, you are a member of the Joint Contributory Retirement System.
 JCRS has been closed since July 1, 1977.
 JCRS provides a benefit from the Optional Retirement Plan (ORP) company with the possibility of a state component.

 What happens to my benefits when employment with UTC ends?

-In addition to monetary and health insurance benefits associated with the State of Tennessee Retirement System, UTC retirees enjoy benefits (access to several benefits requires UTC Retiree's identification card obtained through Office of Human Resources).
-These benefits include Educational Assistance (fee waiver); Fee Discount for spouses and dependents; free membership to the ARC; UTC Retirees' Association; free general parking; library borrowing privileges; University email access; check cashing; Fine Arts Center events discount; discounts to Tennessee State Parks; discount on dining services; listing in UTC online directory.
+In addition to monetary and health insurance benefits associated with the State of Tennessee Retirement System, UTC retirees enjoy benefits (access to several benefits requires UTC Retiree's identification card obtained through the Mocs Card Office).
+These benefits include Educational Assistance (fee waiver); fee discount for spouses and dependents; free membership to the ARC; UTC Retirees' Association; library borrowing privileges; University email access; check cashing; Fine Arts Center events discount; discounts to Tennessee State Parks; discount on dining services; listing in UTC online directory.